elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

 *   <a href="http://www.cyberciti.biz/faq/freebsd-apache22-fastcgi-php-configuration/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.cyberciti.biz/faq/freebsd-apache22-fastcgi-php-configuration/']);">FreeBSD Configure Apache 2.2 PHP with FastCGI mod_fcgi Module</a>
 *   <a href="http://personal.x-istence.com/post/2009/08/25/moving-modfastcgi-modfcgid" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://personal.x-istence.com/post/2009/08/25/moving-modfastcgi-modfcgid']);">Moving from mod&#95;fastcgi to mod&#95;fcgid</a>

 They all use a wrapper script to call PHP.
-I really don&#8217;t like doing that, it&#8217;s a security flaw.
-Like I mentioned, I like Apache cause it&#8217;s secure.
+I really don't like doing that, it's a security flaw.
+Like I mentioned, I like Apache cause it's secure.
 However when you add modules to Apache that make it less secure, then I definitely lose the desire to use Apache.
 After tinkering around with the setup, I ended up doing this:

     FastCGIExternalServer /usr/local/bin/php-fpm -host 127.0.0.1:9000
     AddHandler php-fastcgi .php